Tubal Reanastomosis (Tubal Reversal)

 TUBAL REVERSAL OVERVIEW

 Tubal reanastomosis is performed through a three-inch incision within standard bikini lines.
 Pubic hair is shaved and an incision is made in the area over the bladder.
 Later, pubic hair will grow back and hide the incision.
 This surgery requires the use of an operating microscope and sutures about the size of human hair to reconstruct the fallopian tubes.
-The surgery takes approximately 2 to 3 hours and is performed at the CORM SurgiCenter in our Clear Lake office.
+The surgery takes approximately 2 to 3 hours and is performed at a local area hospital; Clear Lake Regional Hospital, Memorial Hermann Southeast, or the Woman’s Hospital of Texas.
 General anesthesia with intubation versus spinal anesthesia is required.
 Normally patients will be discharged home on the same day as the surgery unless they live more than 20 miles away, in which case we will assist patients in finding local overnight accomodations, and they can return home the next morning.
 Patients will need to stay at home for at least one (1) week and up to three (3) weeks.

 Risks of Tubal Reversal surgery include: